-Literature, Mythology, and Writing at Seven Hills
+Literature, Mythology, Writing, and D&D at Seven Hills

 Homer’s Iliad in Translation